keshon/lazy-dockers/README.md

 # Lazy Dockers
 A collection of docker-compose files of particular services for rapid deploy under Traefik proxy

-1. Start with `docker--traefik` folder.
+1. Start with `traefik` folder.
 Using Traefik is mandatory.
 3. Update `.env` files
 4. `docker-compose up -d`